mcarter-00/Plotly-Deploy/README.md

 Purpose: Build an interactive data visualization for the web.

 In this project, I used Javascript's Plotly library to create three basic plots: horizontal bar chart, gauge chart, and bubble chart.
 I used D3.json to fetch external data and Javascript functional programming to manipulate the data.
 I added event handlers to add interactivity to this data visualization.
-Charts are built once a user selects and sample ID number.
+Charts are built once a user selects a sample ID number from the drop-down menu options.
 Finally, I deployed this interactive chart via GitHub Pages.

 Check it out: https://mcarter-00.github.io/Plotly-Deploy/